Optimal Dividend Strategy for an Insurance Group with Contagious Default Risk

-Note that statement {\bf(S$_n$)} holds true for $n=1,2$.
-According to Lemma \ref{n comp HJB}, we can conclude by induction that statement {\bf(S$_n$)} is also true for $n=N$. which is documented in Theorem \ref{induction-result} below. \begin{thm} Statement {\bf(S$_N$)} is true.
-In particular, for $0\leq k\leq N$ and $\mathbf{z}=0^{1,\ldots,k}$, the recursive system of HJBVI \eqref{original HJB1} admits a $C^2$ solution for any $0\leq k\leq N$ in the separation form of
+By mathematical induction, we can present the following main result. \begin{thm} Statement {\bf(S$_N$)} is true.
+In particular, for $0\leq k\leq N$ and $\mathbf{z}=0^{1,\ldots,k}$, the recursive system of HJBVI \eqref{original HJB1} admits a $C^2$ solution in the separation form of

 where each $f_{i}(x,\mathbf{z})$ is defined in \eqref{fzi expression1}, with $n=N-1$, i.e., $f_{i}(x,\mathbf{z})$ is the solution to the auxiliary variational inequality \eqref{original HJB3} and satisfies \eqref{HJBVI-specific1}, $k+1\leq i\leq N$. \end{thm}